grocsvs/grocsvs/README.rst

         "cluster_options": {
             "scheduler": "slurm",
             "queue": "normal",
+            "start_wait": 120,
             "extra_params": {"mem":16}
         }
     }

 Where ``processes`` specifies the maximum number of separate jobs (1 processor per job) to allow. ``scheduler`` may be any of the clusters supported by `ipython-cluster-helper <https://github.com/roryk/ipython-cluster-helper>`_.
 Currently, these are Platform LSF ("lsf"), Sun Grid Engine ("sge"), Torque ("torque"), and SLURM ("slurm").

+Note that the optional ``start_wait`` parameter determines how long grocsvs will wait for jobs to start running after they have been submitted to the scheduler.
+If you expect particularly long queueing times, you can set this to a much higher value - the default is 16 minutes (rather short for most cluster setups!) and as shown in the example above, it's been set to 120 minutes.

 To run in parallel on a single machine, use ``cluster_type":"multiprocessing"`` and specify the desired number of ``processes``.